linear-b/gitstream/docs/automations/standard/share-knowledge/README.md

     Automation Actions:

-    * Choose a previous contributor below a specified expertise threshold and assign them as a reviewer.
+    * Choose a previous contributor between specified expertise thresholds and assign them as a reviewer.
     * Post a comment explaining why this action was taken.

 </div>